RojiniAthira/JDBC-Project/README.md

 Login/Registration platform

-A simple paltform for lagin and registration which verifies all the input during registration and authenticates the input during login.
+A simple paltform for login and registration which verifies all the input during registration and authenticates the input during login.
 It is fully written in Java with MySQL as database for storing data.